Apollo013/DotNet_Communications_HttpClient/README.md

 A Web Api 2 / Console solution that demonstrates how to make calls to a RESTful Web Api app to perfrom CRUD operations.

+Make sure you run the WebApi.Server first prior to running the WebApi.Client.

 ####Features
 |Feature|
 |-------|